ustaxcourt/ef-cms/docs/testing.md

 Since our system generates a lot of PDFs, we have a set of tests that verify the PDFs didn't change using a checksum of the first exported image of the PDFs.
 Since all of these PDFs share a single .scss file, there is risk involved when trying to update a single PDF to accidentally change the styles of other PDFs.
 Therefore, we have a set of tests that verify that the PDFs are not changing.

 All of the expected output images are found in the `./shared/test-pdf-expected-images` directory.
-In order to update these, you will need to run the following command:
+If you want to run PDF tests locally, you will need to run the following command:

 ```
 docker build --platform=linux/amd64 -t efcms -f Dockerfile . && \